-Current Region: Austria (EN)
+Current Region: Philippines (EN)

 Gardner Denver oil/water separators remove oil using three stages of treatment to separate difficult condensate generated by compressed air systems.
 Utilising a specially treated adsorbent, polypropylene media, the Gardner Denver Oil/Water Separators effectively separate all compressor lubricants.
 This eliminates the need for condensate storage tanks, settling chambers or costly disposal.